IgorMarinhoArgollo/talker-manager/README.md

   ##
   ## :us: English
-The Talker Manager Project is the backend portion of a talker manager that was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> Although a relational database has not yet been used, node.js was used in its development along with ExpressJS to structure routes and handle requests.<br><br>
+The Talker Manager Project is the backend portion of a talker manager that was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> Although a relational database has not yet been used, node.js was used in its development along with fs module and ExpressJS to structure routes and handle requests.<br><br>

 ## Live Link
-<a href="https://talkermanager.herokuapp.com/api-docs/">Documentação do Projeto</a><br><br>
+<a href="https://talkermanager.herokuapp.com/api-docs/">Documentation of Project</a><br><br>

 ## My Goals
 * Develop the Backend of a speaker manager;